Ed Sheeran wins Shape of You copyright case

 Giving evidence, Sheeran denied that he "borrows" ideas from unknown songwriters without acknowledgement, insisting he was always "completely fair" in crediting people who contribute to his work.

-Andrew Sutcliffe QC, representing Chokri and his co-writer Ross O'Donoghue, labelled Sheeran a "magpie", claiming he "habitually copies" other artists and that it was "extremely likely" he had previously heard Oh Why.
+Andrew Sutcliffe QC, representing Chokri and O'Donoghue, labelled Sheeran a "magpie", claiming he "habitually copies" other artists and that it was "extremely likely" he had previously heard Oh Why.

+In closing arguments last month, Mr Sutcliffe said there was an "indisputable similarity between the works".
+But Sheeran's lawyer said the case against him was "so strained as to be logically unintelligible".

 Forensic musicologists were called by both sides to argue the case, giving contrasting views.
 One said the songs were "distinctly different" but the other argued they contained "significant similarities".